 In 1996, Collins began his tenure as vice president of human resources with CheckFree Corporation.
 He served there, overseeing human resources functions for 3,000 employees, until founding DC Consulting in 1999.
 In addition to his presidential responsibilities at Point University, he continues his work with DC Consulting.
 As a consultant, he works with multiple Fortune 500 companies, providing coaching and guidance in the areas of executive leadership, organizational effectiveness and optimization of business relationships.

 Raised in Tampa, Fla., Mr. Collins now resides in Lanett, Ala., with his wife, Penny Lane Collins.
-He has four children—Natalie (who graduated from Point in 2004), Ben, JoAnna, and Sydney—and three grandchildren.
+He has four children—Natalie (who graduated from Point in 2004), Ben, JoAnna, and Sydney—and four grandchildren.